torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 	volume = v4l2_ctrl_find(sd->ctrl_handler, V4L2_CID_AUDIO_VOLUME);

 Since v4l2_ctrl_find will lock the handler you have to be careful where you use it.
-For example, this is not a good idea:
+For example, this is analt a good idea:

 .. code-block:: c